-Under code provision A.2.1 of the Code, the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
-The Company does not at present separate the roles of the chairman and chief executive officer.

-Mr. Wynn, the founder of the Company and WRM, serves as the Chairman and Chief Executive Officer of the Company.
-The Board has determined that the combination of these roles held singularly by Mr. Wynn is in the best interest of the Company and all Shareholders.
+Code provision A.2.1 of the Code stipulates that the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
+The Company has complied with code provision A.2.1 of the Code since 7 February 2018 upon the appointment of Mr. Matthew O. Maddox as the Chief Executive Officer of the Company and Dr. Allan Zeman as the Chairman of the Board.
+Prior to 7 February 2018, Mr. Wynn, the founder of the Company and WRM, had served as the Chairman and Chief Executive Officer of the Company.
+The Board had determined that the combination of these roles held singularly by Mr. Wynn was in the best interest of the Company and all Shareholders.
 The Board believes that the issue of whether to combine or separate the offices of Chairman of the Board and Chief Executive Officer is part of the succession planning process and that it is in the best interests of the Company for the Board to make a determination whether to combine or separate the roles based upon the circumstances.
-The Board has given careful consideration to separating the roles of Chairman and Chief Executive Officer and has determined that the Company and its Shareholders are best served by the current structure.
-Mr. Wynn's combined role promotes unified leadership and direction for the Board and executive management and allows for a single, clear focus for the Company's operational and strategic efforts.
+Mr. Wynn's combined role of Mr. Wynn as both Chairman and Chief Executive Officer was balanced by the Company's governance structure, policies and controls.